dheerbanker/cs251-project/plan-frontend.md

     - for guesser - can chat, sledge and audio/video chat.
 - bottom sledge button
 - audio chat option in the bottom
+## TODO
+- Disable chatbox in a better way.
+Currently, it just stops responding to enter key.

 # setting up the gameplay
 1. \<deprecated\> user first login or create account